atlassian/data-center-helm-charts/docs/INSTALLATION.md

   https: true
   tlsSecretName:
 ```
-> Additional details on Ingress controllers are documented in the [Ingress section of the configuration guide](CONFIGURATION.md#Ingress), and you can use our [example of how to set up a controller](examples/ingress/CONTROLLERS.md).
+> Additional details on Ingress controllers are documented in the [Ingress section](CONFIGURATION.md#Ingress), and you can use our [example of how to set up a controller](examples/ingress/CONTROLLERS.md).

 ## 5. Configure persistent storage
-Using the `values.yaml` obtained in [step 2.](#Obtain-values.yaml), configure usage of the shared home provisioned as part of the [Prerequisites](PREREQUISITES.md).
+Using the `values.yaml` file obtained in [step 2](#Obtain-values.yaml), configure usage of the shared home provisioned as part of the [Prerequisites](PREREQUISITES.md).

 ```yaml
 volumes: